 The author describes how to cut an HO-scale Rix Rail-it down the middle length-wise and rebuild it as an S-scale rerailer.

 The author shares the description he got from Joe Scales about how to make installing the Del-Aire Air Motor (switch machine) better.
-The article is supposed to show a photo, but it was not included in the issue.
+The article is supposed to show a photo, but it was not included in the issue (see February 1999, page 14 for the drawing).

 The author describes his reasoning for, and his method of, hand-laying track.
 Instead of using ready-made components, he designed his layout the way he wanted to, and then built the track accordingly.
 David's layout uses standard-gauge, and three-foot and two-foot narrow-gauge lines.